flofriday/TU_Wien_Addressbook/README.md

 ### Where do you get the data from ?
 Actually, there is an official
 [TISS REST API](https://tiss.tuwien.ac.at/api/dokumentation).
-While the API is public (or semi-public, but I will come back to this later), the dokumentation is not, so you need to be able to login to [TISS](https://tiss.tuwien.ac.at/).
+While the API is public (or semi-public, but I will come back to this later), the documentation is not, so you need to be able to login to [TISS](https://tiss.tuwien.ac.at/).

 If you don't have access to [TISS](https://tiss.tuwien.ac.at/), don't worry as